livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 There are a number of types defined in the foreign module which map to the appropriate foreign type when used in foreign handler signatures.

+There are the standard machine types:

+ - Bool maps to an 8-bit boolean
+ - Int8/SInt8 and UInt8 map to 8-bit integers
+ - Int16/SInt16 and UInt16 map to 16-bit integers
+ - Int32/SInt32 and UInt32 map to 32-bit integers
+ - Int64/SInt64 and UInt64 map to 64-bit integers
+ - IntSize/SIntSize and UIntSize map to the integer size needed to hold a memory size
+ - IntPtr/SIntPtr and UIntPtr map to the integer size needed to hold a pointer

 There are the standard C primitive types:

  - CBool maps to 'bool'
- - CChar and CUChar map to 'char' and 'unsigned char'
+ - CChar, CSChar and CUChar map to 'char', 'signed char' and 'unsigned char'
- - CShort and CUShort map to 'short' and 'unsigned short'
+ - CShort/CSShort and CUShort map to 'signed short' and 'unsigned short'
- - CInt and CUInt map to 'int' and 'unsigned int'
+ - CInt/CSInt and CUInt map to 'signed int' and 'unsigned int'
- - CLong and CULong map to 'long' and 'unsigned long'
+ - CLong/CSLong and CULong map to 'signed long' and 'unsigned long'
- - CLongLong and CULongLong map to 'long long' and 'unsigned long long'
+ - CLongLong/CSLongLong and CULongLong map to 'signed long long' and 'unsigned long long'
  - CFloat maps to 'float'
  - CDouble maps to 'double'

-There are the standard sized integer types:

- - Int8 and UInt8 map to 8-bit integers
- - Int16 and UInt16 map to 16-bit integers
- - Int32 and UInt32 map to 32-bit integers
- - Int64 and UInt64 map to 64-bit integers
- - IntSize and UIntSize map to the integer size needed to hold a memory size
- - IntPtr and UIntPtr map to the integer size needed to hold a pointer

 There are aliases for the Java primitive types:

- - JBoolean maps to CBool
+ - JBoolean maps to Bool
  - JByte maps to Int8
  - JShort maps to Int16
  - JInt maps to Int32
  - JLong maps to Int64

-All the primitive types above will implicitly convert between corresponding high level types:
+All the primitive types above will implicitly bridge between corresponding high level types:

-  - CBool converts to and from Boolean
+  - CBool and Bool bridge to and from Boolean
-  - All integer and real types convert to and from Number
+  - All integer and real types bridge to and from Number

 Other LCB types pass as follows into foreign handlers: